codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 <script src="https://gist.github.com/codenart/e6fb3d20885bc689f6dff7704a27daaf.js">
 </script>

 It doesn't mean that the outer variable is not visible to the function.
-Yes, in case there's no inner variable which has the same name as the outer one.
+In case there's no inner variable which has the same name as the outer one.
 The function will refer to the outer variable.

 `JS code:`
 <script src="https://gist.github.com/codenart/e183bd7100dff450cbe84f251525bb08.js">